Graph Laplacian Learning with Exponential Family Noise: Experiments

+For the hyperparameters selection, we perform a grid search on the parameter space for each method.
+For the comparison of structure prediction, we perform a grid search on each method's hyperparameters, and report the performance of the hyperparameter setting that achieved the highest average PR-AUC across 20 random graphs.
+For the comparison of weight prediction, we report the performance of the hyper-parameter setting with lowest $\textrm{RE}_L$ among them.
+Our evaluation ensures that we can compare different methods by their best weight prediction with reasonably good structure prediction.

-The quantitative comparison of structure and weight prediction for each graph model is shown in Table.~\ref{tab:structure_prediction} and \ref{tab:weight_prediction}, respectively.
-We bold the \textbf{best} performance and underscore the \underline{second best} performance for each metric.
+The quantitative comparison of structure and weight prediction for each graph model with $N=20$ is shown in Table.~\ref{tab:structure_prediction} and \ref{tab:weight_prediction}.
+Similarly, results of $N=50$ are shown in Table.~\ref{tab:structure_prediction_n50} and \ref{tab:weight_prediction_n50}.
+We color the best performance with red and the second best performance with violet for each metric.
 As we can see, our methods outperform the baselines on almost all structure prediction metrics and all weight prediction metrics.
-For structure prediction, both our methods GLEN and GLEN-VI are competitive on Erd\H{o}s R\'enyi graphs and substantially superior on stochastic block models and Watt-Strogatz small-world graphs.
+For structure prediction, both our methods GLEN and GLEN-VI are competitive on Erd\H{o}s-R\'enyi graphs and substantially superior on stochastic block models and Watt-Strogatz small-world graphs.
 For weight prediction, our methods, especially GLEN-VI, significantly outperform the baselines on all type of graphs.
-More detailed results on structure and weight prediction are shown in Appendix.~\ref{sec:more_synthetic_res}.

-\looseness=-1 In Fig.~\ref{fig:learned_er_laplacian}, we visualize the graph Laplacians learned by the different methods for the Erd\H{o}s-R\'enyi model.
+\looseness=-1 We visualize the ground truth Laplacian of several realizations as well as the inferred Laplacians of different methods in Fig.~\ref{fig:more_er_laplacians}-\ref{fig:more_ws_laplacians}.
+These Laplacians are used for weight prediction.
+All Laplacians are normalized by their trace.
 As we can see, SCGL and both GLS methods fail to recover the structures among the second half of the nodes with negative offsets.
 Surprisingly, CGL recovers those structures quite successfully even without the knowledge of Poisson distribution, but still underperforms GLEN.
-The performance gap is more significant on other graph models, which we show in Appendix.~\ref{sec:viz_laplacians}.
 Only our proposed methods obtain both accurate structure and weight estimation on all graph models.